Most common type of mesothelioma, makes up more than 80% of diagnoses

 Mesothelioma Stages

 Doctors use several factors to estimate prognosis, but an individual’s experience may differ from this estimate.
-Patients from stages 1 to 4 have outlived their original life expectancy.
+Patients from stages 1 to 4 have outlived their original life expectancies.
 Research advances continue expanding treatment options for early- and late-stage cases.

 07. Prognosis